Data and API

 Regrid addresses are updated monthly with the latest CASS data.

 The entire matched secondary address dataset is updated every 30 days to USPS standards.

-We will be delivering quarterly updates in early 2022, and monthly updates will be available to matched address customers in the second quarter of 2022.
+We will be delivering quarterly updates to the matched address product.

 Does Ageon provide historical address data?